How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 8. Details are best on dry paper with a sharp pencil.

 How do we build depth and dimension for the cat drawing ?
 To achieve realistic paintings with full depth and interest, you would need to master the technique of layering colors and shadows !

 NOTE.
-See the video tutorial on how to produce the effects with your watercolor pencils and mixed media.
+See the watercolor pencil tutorial video on how to produce the effects with your watercolor pencils and mixed media.

 9. Burnishing is used to build up colors and create a smooth glassy look.